stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “Buried alive?” suggested William thoughtfully.

-“The breathing and inability to move...” said Julia thoughtfully.
+“The breathing and inability to move…” said Julia thoughtfully.
 “I've read about some similar cases.
 Night hags.
 Demons in the form of hideous old women that sit on the chest of their victim.
 That might explain the watching.”

 Havelock nodded, while William shook his head at the horrors of the world.

 “Oh yes, and this of course.”
 Julia slipped the sock-covered bag out of her sleeve, and weighed it in her hand.

-“Is that... a sock?”
+“Is that… a sock?”
 William looked as mystified as Georgie had.

 “Well I don't have my mittens on me, do I?” she said a little haughtily.
 “And I'm not handling an unknown item of dubious provenance with my bare hands until I know what it is.”